Skip to main content

 Via the UI

-1. Navigate to Categories (or Resource Categories)
+1. Navigate to Categories, Resource Categories, or Note Types

 2. Create or edit a Category